 A network of dentists that gives dental care services to members at a lower cost than outof-network dentists.
 DHMOs typically do not cover dental services provided by dentists who are not in the network.

 Disability

-See definition of Disability in the LTD section.
+See definition of Disability in the LTD section of this SPD.